MJingv/gogogo/dictation.md

 or that's really interesting, so you like *camping*.or i find that's pretty neat,i've always wanted to start this,was it hard to get started.

+---
+a japanese *method* to relax 5 minutes. every day you're  stressed about too many things,work relationship family bills other people's *opinions*. a certain amount of stress normal and even necessary ,but excessive stress can take a *toll* on your life and health. you're not going to  believe what i am tell you next. you can get rid of stress in no time at all. all you need to *cope* with anxiety and headache is just one method,a unique *ancient* janpanese technique. it takes less than 5 minutes and can be done about anywhere. to practice this technique,you should first understand that each finger of your hand represent the different feelings or attitude. let's see exactly what. here's your hand,*thumb*,index,middle,ring and *pinkie*. the thumb help *combat* emotions like anxiety and worry. the index can help you *combat* fear. the middle finger can help you control angry and *resentment*. the ring finger can  help you find depression and sadness also it's responsible for making you more *decisive*. and  pinkie help calm anxiety and increses optimism and confidence.this finger represent self-esteem. let's repeat it again. thumb anxiety ,index fear ,middle angry ring sadness ,pinkie self-esteem. keep repeating it *till* you remember it. now let's see how this unusual methods works. to *harmonise* the life *energy* in the body,grasp the finger with the *opposite* hand ,*wrapping* all the finger and thumb around it. now hold each finger for 1 to 2 minutes. you'll know it's working when you feel a *pulsating* sensation. if you want to *calm* your mind,*slightly* press in the center of the *palm* with the thumb of the opposite hand and hold it for at least 1 minutes. it'll help you *relieve* stress get rid of negative thoughts,and get *peace* of mind in the middle of hustle and bustle. practice this technique every day to stay calm and reestablish the balance within yourself. remember that there are many other ways to cope with stress,exercise ,*yoga* ,*massage* ,meeting friends,good music and others. however,this japanese technique is one of the best methods to revive yourself  quickly. this method is absolute works wonder for everyone regardless the *age* and gender. have you already try it? how does it work for you